Fajar-RahmadJaya/KeyTik/README.md

 **11. And many more.**

 ## User Safety (For Those Who Worry About Virus Or Data Safety) :
 I don't make this software for that reason and this software is open source, so you can rest assured.
-If you still have doubt, you can try [virustotal](https://www.virustotal.com/gui/home/upload) to scan it.
-Virustotal is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
-The scan is done each version release but maybe it will tak time for me to update it.
+If you still have doubt, you can try [Virus Total](https://www.virustotal.com/gui/home/upload) to scan it.
+Virus Total is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
+The scan is done each version release but maybe it will take time for me to update it.
 The conclusion is, i don't intend to add virus or take your personal data intentionally or without your permission.
 I want to build trust for KeyTik user so they can use KeyTik without worry.
-Here is my scan using virustotal if you have doubt (You can also scan for yourself if you want 100% certain) :
+Here is my scan using virus Total if you have doubt (You can also scan for yourself if you want 100% certain) :

 * Report Screenshots :
 <img src="_internal/Picture/Virus Total Report v1.0.png" alt="Virus Total Report" width="500" />